 Results

 The production of medium-chain fatty acids (MCFAs) by fermentation of some 2C-species – acting as electron acceptors - is discussed in detail in this section.
 The investigation was carried out using a pure C. kluyveri culture in fermentation batch experiments.
 The ethanol concentration in the medium (electron donor) was set to 13 g/L at the beginning of the fermentation tests.
 Fermentation test were grouped into: group I) acetic acid at 8.8 g/L was supplemented as substrate; group II) a mixture of butyric acid and acetic acid at 6.6 g/L and 7.6 g/L, respectively, was supplemented.
 These experiments aimed to assess the effects of the acidic substrate on the production of hexanoic acid and biomass in bioreactors under controlled operating conditions.
-Table 1 summarizes the initial substrate concentration, maximum product concentration, yield, and specific cell growth rate.
+Table 1 summarizes the initial substrate concentration, maximum product concentration, yield in terms of hexanoic acid production (YHA/X, YHA/AA, YHA/E, and YHA/BA), and specific cell growth rate (μ).